 A complainant may choose to make a report to the University and may also choose to make a report to law enforcement.
 A complainant may pursue either or both of these options at the same time.
-Anyone who wishes to report to law enforcement can contact the UC Police Department.
+Anyone who wishes to report to law enforcement can contact the UC Police Department at their location.